 - Make sure your event is easy to share: let’s face it — social media is necessary to drive audiences.
 If you’re talking about your event on social platforms, we want to know!
 Be sure to tag @CultureDays in any posts (don’t forget your Provincial or Territorial Culture Days handles!) to show us how you’re engaging the public.

-The sooner you register your event and begin promoting it, the better your turn out will be on the weekend of Culture Days.
+The sooner you register your event and begin promoting it, the better your turn out will be.
 Make sure to be in contact with you provincial Culture Days representative.
 They will be able to assist you with any questions you might have about the promotion of your event.